foxlau/react-router-v7-remix-auth/README.md

 An introductory starter kit for building applications with React Router v7 (Remix) and Remix Auth, designed to run seamlessly on Cloudflare Workers.

 ## Features
+- 🔐 **TOTP, Google, and GitHub Login**
+  Supports TOTP authentication, Google login, and GitHub login.
+TOTP is integrated with Resend for secure email-based verification.

 - 🔑 **KV-Based Authentication and Rate Limiting**
   Efficient session management and rate limiting using Cloudflare KV.